Advocacy

 Now in its 16th year, Oslo Vegetarfestival is the largest plant-based event in central Oslo, Norway.
 The festival combines cooking demonstrations with public talks and interactive activities designed to make plant-based eating more accessible.

-With support from the ProVeg Grants programme, the organisers have expanded their work to include other events across Norway, where they help to improve plant-based options.
+With support from the ProVeg Grants program, the organizers have expanded their work to include other events across Norway, where they help to improve plant-based options.
 They have also launched Future Foods, a national conference focused on plant-based innovation and collaboration, which is the first event of its kind in the country.

 Animal Friends Croatia: linking culture, community, and sustainability